Right-wing populism: Chile

-The Chilean right-wing Republican Party, and its candidate Jose Antonio Kast during the 2021 and 2025 presidential elections have been labeled as right-wing populist.
-Johannes Kaiser, founder and candidate of the National Libertarian Party in the 2025 presidential election, has also been described as a right-wing populist.
+José Antonio Kast, President of Chile since 2026 and his Chilean right-wing Republican Party have been labeled as right-wing populist.
+Johannes Kaiser, founder of the National Libertarian Party and its candidate in the 2025 presidential election, has also been described as a right-wing populist.

 Costa Rica

 In the 2018 political campaign, both the Evangelical Christian candidate Fabricio Alvarado Muñoz and the right-wing anti-establishment candidate Juan Diego Castro Fernández were described as examples of right-wing populists.